choresh/PspRouter/FineTunedModelVariant/AI-ML-CONCEPTS.md

 2. **📋 Applies Rules**: Enforces compliance and business logic learned from training data
 3. **🔧 Adapts**: Handles edge cases and complex scenarios using historical knowledge
 4. **📊 Explains**: Provides clear reasoning for decisions based on training data
-5. **🎓 Learns**: Continuously improves through retraining with new transaction data
+5. **🎯 Optimizes**: Makes decisions using pre-trained patterns from historical data

-This makes the system capable of handling real-world payment routing scenarios that require expert-level decision making, all learned from historical transaction data.
+This makes the system capable of handling real-world payment routing scenarios that require expert-level decision making, using pre-trained patterns from historical transaction data.

 ## ⚙️ **A.10 Fine-Tuned Model Approach**